garfsters/garfsters/README.md

 Currently Coding Teacher at Penguin Coding School, 🌹 President of Women in Tech at Pace University, Treasurer of INFORMS at Pace University

 Passionate ⚡ about child education and policy change and working on economic thesis around it.
+Passionate about analyzing datasets to make an impact in people's lives.

 **Skills:** <br />
 Business Analysis | Statistical Data Analysis | Project Management